Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

-We used hydra to configure our experiments.
-The config files for experiments are found in configs/experiemnts.
+We used Hydra to configure our experiments.
+The config files for experiments are found in configs/experiments.
 By running

 `python knd/train_model.py`

-one could run the default experiement, corresponding to exp1.yaml.
+one could run the default experiment, corresponding to exp1.yaml.
 By running

 `python knd/train_model.py experiment=<name-of-experiement>`

-one would run another one of the experiemnt configurations placed in the experiments folder eg. experiment=exp2.
+one would run another one of the experiment configurations placed in the experiments folder, e.g. experiment=exp2.

 ### Question 13